 The Committee has the authority to engage independent advisors to assist in carrying out its responsibilities and has done so.
 Compensia, an independent compensation consulting firm, has advised the Committee on various aspects of executive and director compensation, including base salaries and annual and long-term incentives.
 It has been the Committee's practice to have Compensia develop a comprehensive executive compensation study in alternating years, and update in interim years only if dictated by changing conditions.
-Therefore, the role of Compensia for fiscal 2012 was limited to discussions with the Committee regarding clarification to past equity data prepared by Compensia, advice on the equity compensation for certain newly hired positions and the Committee's compliance requirements.
-Total fees and expenses paid to Compensia in 2012 were \$540.
+In July 2013, the Committee requested that Compensia prepare an assessment of Cohu's executive management and Board compensation levels and policies as compared to similarly sized companies in Cohu's industry for consideration in determining compensation.
+In addition, the Committee asked Compensia to report on trends in executive compensation governance practices and to conduct a risk assessment of Cohu's executive compensation program.
+Total fees and expenses paid to Compensia in 2013 were \$45,538.